developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 ## The `titling` Package

-The `titling` package allows custom code to be inserted before and after the title, author, and date elements, providing full control over their formatting.
+The `titling` package allows custom code to be inserted before and after the title, author, and date elements.

 - `\usepackage{titling}`: Loads the `titling` package, enabling the customization commands for the title block.